alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 position (`default-on-function-literal`).
-And in this version a Method fulfilling a Protocol requirement must match it exactly, defaulted Parameters included — which is why `String.is` keeps its `overload` block rather than collapsing into a defaulted `comparing:` Parameter. `String.isNot` declares only the one-Parameter form the Protocol asks for, and has no `comparing:` entry to collapse.
+And in this version a Method fulfilling a Protocol requirement must match it exactly, defaulted Parameters included — which is why `String.is` keeps its `overload` block rather than collapsing into a defaulted `comparing:` Parameter.
+Its `isNot` is `Equatable`'s provided one, which asks for the one-Parameter form and has no `comparing:` entry to collapse.